bigspotteddog/spring-boot-ai/README.md

 # spring-boot-ai

-This repo demonstrates a spring ai command line prompt runner with the ability to fetch urls from the internet.
+This repo demonstrates a spring ai command line prompt runner with the ability to fetch urls from the internet and read and write files to the configured folders.

 The default ai configuration is: